Creative Writing Courses

 Writing Speculative Fiction

-CWR 213 · Spring 2025
+CWR 213 · Spring 2026

-C01 · Thursdays, 1:30-3:20 PM
+C01 · Thursdays, 1:30-3:10 PM

 Instructors: Ed Park

 Speculative fiction is where the impossible happens.
 Though this expansive genre is often tagged as escapism, it connects to a deep part of our nature.
 Our foundation myths and fables are speculative fiction, and their current of fear and wonder runs straight through to contemporary science fiction, fantasy, and horror.
 In this class, we'll learn about some fascinating genre traditions, embrace experimentation, and try to build universes that won't (per Philip K. Dick) fall apart two days later.
+A mix of mind-bending readings, stimulating class discussions, and eccentric writing assignments will inspire our own forays into the slipstream.

-Yiyun Li teaches a class
+Yiyun Li teaches a class.

 Reading like a Writer

-CWR 218 · Spring 2025
+CWR 218 · Spring 2026

 Instructors: Yiyun Li